QBeukelman/UvA-Recommender-Systems/README.md

 	About
 </h1>

-This repository contains a selection of cource material form the Recommender Systems course from the University of Amserdam.
+This repository contains a selection of cource material form the Recommender Systems program at the University of Amserdam.
 The course detials various methods of collaborative filtering, and is based in the Python programming language.

-The repository consists of two algotythms based on the K Nearest Neighbors (KNN) approach; along with supporting data preperation and calculations, that solve two common problems with recommender systems:
+The repository consists of two algotythms based on the K Nearest Neighbor (KNN) approach; along with supporting data preperation and calculations, that solve two common problems with recommender systems:

 1. Ranking Problem: How to rank relevant content?
 2. Pridiction Problem: How to pridict the rating a user will give to content?